Inquest Finds Suicide of 14-Year-Old Girl Could Have Been Prevented

 Share Article:

-Simpson Millar’s Public Law team represented the family of teenager Mazielle Mackenzie at an Article 2* inquest investigating the circumstances surrounding her death, which concluded in October 2021 at Preston Coroner’s Court following a five-day hearing.
+Simpson Millar’s team of Public Law Solicitors represented the family of teenager Mazielle Mackenzie at an Article 2* inquest investigating the circumstances surrounding her death, which concluded in October 2021 at Preston Coroner’s Court following a five-day hearing.

 Mazielle, who was known to her family and friends as Mazie, had an extensive history of self-harm and had previously disclosed that she had been the victim of sexual abuse.